ritonglue/go-stock/README.md

 ```

 ## Modification
 Just add a positive or negative amount to modify the amount of the stock.
 The quantity is unchanged.
 It's possible to pass a source of modification.
-In case of multiple opened position :
+ In case of multiple opened position you can use different modes :
+ - by quantity
+ - by amount of money
+ - mixed mode :
     - a reduction amount is spread prorata the amounts and a StockAmountReductionException is thrown if the reduction exceeds the amount in stock.
     - an increased amount is spread prorata the quantities.

 ``` java